-In January, we will be launching a far-reaching consultation, looking again at everything we do, in the context of the climate and ecological emergency.
-This review will include our approach to both teaching and research.
-We hope you will join this conversation and share your thoughts and expertise.
+Over the coming months, we will be looking again at everything we do, in the context of the climate and ecological emergency.

 "As a University community, we acknowledge the considerable impact that our activities have on the local, national and global environment, and that we have a responsibility to act decisively."

 "Protecting the environment and caring about our future and the next generation's future is everybody's responsibility, simply because we live here on Earth."

 In recent years, we have made real progress on sustainability.
 It has become clear, though, that more decisive action is required.
 The need to agree a new Sustainability Sub-Strategy (SSS) and Climate Action Plan 2021-26 will guide the University's approach for years to come, provides the opportunity to deliver a step change in our approach.
 The consultation that will follow our declaration of a climate emergency is timed so that all sections of our university community can contribute to the formulation of the SSS.

 “We felt passionately that we should only make this declaration when we had something to back it up.
 We have clear next steps on our journey to reduce our environmental impact and to reach net zero carbon emissions.
 I would urge everyone to get involved and share their thoughts.”